Celina Independent School District: History

-Sport
+2026 - Willard Middle School opens with grades 5-6.
+Elementary schools (PK-4) and Moore Middle School (7-8) are realigned.

+2027 - Three new elementary campuses are expected to open.

+2028 - The new Lykins Early Childhood Center is scheduled to open at the site of Lykins Elementary.
+This will allow the district to rezone elementary schools to grades K-5 and middle schools to grades 6-8.

+Sports

 Celina High School's mascot is the Bobcat and the high school is best known for its dominating football program - it has nine state championships, tied for the third most among 11-man programs in Texas (1974, 1995, 1998, 1999, 2000, 2001, 2005, 2007, and 2024).
 The 1974 title was in Class B (now Class A) and was a co-championship with Big Sandy High School (one of the all-time dominant teams), the 2007 title was in Class AAA, and the 2024 title was in Class AAAA; the other six titles were in Class AA.

 Celina High School is also home to many other programs; the baseball team has also won a state title (2002 in Class AA).

 Music

 The CISD fine arts program offers both visual and performing arts opportunities to students, such as band, choir, dance along with others.
 Each year student groups qualify for state sweepstakes and national awards.